-The consolidated balance sheets of Catalyst Biosciences, Inc. as of December 31, 2018 and 2017, and the related consolidated statements of operations, comprehensive loss, and stockholders' equity, and cash flows for each of the years then ended, have been audited by EisnerAmper LLP, independent registered public accounting firm, as stated in their reports which are incorporated by reference herein, which reports (i) express an unqualified opinion on financial statements and (2) express an unqualified opinion on the effectiveness of internal control over financial reporting as of December 31, 2018.
-Such financial statements have been incorporated by reference herein in reliance on the reports of such firm given upon their authority as experts in accounting and auditing.
+The consolidated balance sheets of Catalyst Biosciences, Inc. as of December 31, 2019 and 2018, and the related consolidated statements of operations, comprehensive loss, stockholders' equity, and cash flows for each of the years then ended, have been audited by EisnerAmper LLP, independent registered public accounting firm, as stated in their reports which are incorporated herein by reference, which reports (i) express an unqualified opinion on financial statements which report includes an explanatory paragraph that refers to a change in the method of accounting for leases, and (ii) express an unqualified opinion on the effectiveness of internal control over financial reporting as of December 31, 2019.
+Such financial statements have been incorporated herein by reference in reliance on the reports of such firm given upon their authority as experts in accounting and auditing.